VDU 23, 27: Bitmaps, sprites, and mouse cursor

 Storing bitmaps in buffers allows for their data to be manipulated using the buffered commands API.
 This can, for instance, allow for the colours of bitmaps to be changed, or for a bitmap to be mirrored, or split into multiple bitmaps.

-* Commands marked with an asterisk are only available in VDP 2.2.0 or later. ** Commands marked with a double asterisk are only available in VDP 2.6.0 or later.
+* Commands marked with an asterisk are only available in VDP 2.2.0 or later. * Commands marked with a double asterisk are only available in VDP 2.6.0 or later. ** Commands marked with a triple asterisk are only available in VDP 2.12.0 or later.

 The commands to manage bitmaps are as follows: